Gene Kelly danced in the rain; we dodge it.

 Neil Slevin — Poetry Editor

 Neil Slevin MA, BSc is a writer from Co.
 Leitrim, Ireland whose poetry has been published widely.
 He is passionate about writing and editing.
 Neil edited Sin’s entertainment section and culture column, Resonate, and works as a content writer and blogger.
-His literary OCD keeps people in line.

 I want poetry that feels – each poem to have its own personality and voice.
 Writing that experiments and challenges our preconceptions of poetry, that looks forward.
 Don’t pay tribute to poets past; hit me with concision, directness, ‘new.’